venn-apps/mobile-buy-sdk-ios/README.md

 ## Help

-For help with the Mobile Buy SDK, see the [iOS Buy SDK documentation](https://help.shopify.com/en/api/storefront-api/tools/ios-buy-sdk) or post questions on [our forum](https://ecommerce.shopify.com/c/shopify-apis-and-technology), in the `Shopify APIs & SDKs` section.
+For help with the MobileBuySDK, see the [iOS Buy SDK documentation](https://help.shopify.com/en/api/storefront-api/tools/ios-buy-sdk) or post questions on [our forum](https://ecommerce.shopify.com/c/shopify-apis-and-technology), in the `Shopify APIs & SDKs` section.

 ## License

-The Mobile Buy SDK is provided under an [MIT License](LICENSE).
+The MobileBuySDK is provided under an [MIT License](LICENSE).